BIAINC/honduras/README.md

 # Honduras

-TODO: Write a gem description
+Hondurars is a Rufus-based resque scheduler.

 ## Installation